 Although unsuccessful, Clinton is a huge inspiration to other women across the world.
 Hillary Clinton was resilient and authentic while navigating her campaign; she knew how to communicate her vision in a way to inspire action and used ‘Smart Power’ to learn and adapt to new situations and challenges.

 The first president of the United States was a man of deep faith and a willingness to take action.
 He held his own integrity, living by his own morals and principles every day.
 Those reporting to the president were treated with respect and trust, despite Washington having high expectations for his own success and those around him.

 Julius Caesar Leadership Traits

-Julius Caesar, military leader, historian, writer and politician made a huge impact on Western Civilization.
-The Roman general made sure to connect with his troupes personally, and celebrated their success at a team, rather than as a leader.
-He developed trust and pride for his troupes – empowering them to be brave and loyal.
+Julius Caesar, a military leader, historian, writer, and politician made a huge impact on Western Civilization.
+The Roman general made sure to connect with his troupes personally and celebrated their success as a team, rather than as a leader.
+He developed trust and pride in his troupes – empowering them to be brave and loyal.

 Leadership in Business

 Mark Zuckerberg Leadership Traits

 Mark Zuckerberg, the founder of Facebook, is known to be an aggressive, yet encouraging leader.
 He is always on the lookout for innovation and delegates his staff to optimize his business’s growth.